BraTS/Instructions/README.md

 # Docker BRATS
 **All relevant information regarding the BraTS challenge and detailed instruction for the tasks in general can be found here: http://braintumorsegmentation.org**

-**For the data format instructions, see this file here: https://github.com/BraTS/Instructions/blob/master/data_formats.md**

 **If you have any problems, please open an issue (preferred) or contact us via email.**

-## TL;DR
+## TL;DR:

-Head over to our template folder and download it to build from there.
-All instructions are in the files and the README.md there:
+**Head over to our template folder and download it to build from there.
+All instructions are in the files and the README.md there: https://github.com/BraTS/Instructions/tree/master/template**

+Keep reading for the extended version.

 ## Introduction